-This game is designed specially for helping you and your new students to get to know and faster memorize their names on the first day of class.
+This creative game is designed specially for helping you and your new students to find out and memorize their names on the first day of class.

 Recommended Age: 6-10 y.o.

 Number of Participants: 4-12 players

 Materials: A4 sheets of paper by the number of players

 2. Ask each player to ‘draw’ their name.
 In order to do this, they must replace each letter with a drawing of an object, which name begins with it.
 If the same letter occurs more than once in a name, it should be drawn each time with different objects.
 For example, the name Arina might look something like this:

 an apple, a rainbow, an ice-cream, a nose, an ant